top of page

 All about me!

 Hi!
 I'm Kristen.
 I am passionate about developing research based executive function programs like our 360 Thinking Program to help students develop greater levels of independence at school and home.
 It brings me great joy to see students thrive and achieve learning skills they never thought possible.
 Trained as a speech-language pathologist, executive function coach and educator, I also enjoy working closely with educational professionals in schools and clinics to build executive function-based teaching approaches in their daily work with students.
-Supporting high school and college students to become independent and successful in using thinking routines that are part of the 360 Thinking Program in order to effectively manage academics, activities, work, and interests is a central focus of my work.
+Supporting elementary, middle school, high school, and college students to become independent and successful in using thinking routines that are part of the 360 Thinking Program in order to effectively manage academics, activities, work, and interests is a central focus of my work.
 As a mom of 3 children, I also understand the importance of executive function skills at home.
-I work with parents to support their children's executive functioning skills needed for homework, as well as routines and tasks at home.
+I enjoy working with parents to support their children's executive functioning skills needed for homework, as well as routines and tasks at home.

 • Facebook